 - 6.1.2 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or adults, or another child or children. - 6.1.3 Further information and resources can be found in annexes A, B and part 5 of KCSIE (2024) - 6.1.4 All staff must maintain and attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
+They may be abused by an adult or adults, or another child or children. - 6.1.3 Further information and resources can be found in annexes A, B and part 5 of KCSIE (2024) as well as the staff Safeguarding file on teams and school information boards. - 6.1.4 All staff must maintain and attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
 It could be the vital missing piece of the jigsaw that indicates a child is at risk of harm - 6.1.5 All staff will receive ongoing training regarding types of abuse including local and national context. - 6.1.6 The DSL and/or DDSL will respond to all concerns, following Local Authority procedures and where there is an immediate risk of serious harm to a child will inform the police. - 6.1.7 There are four types of child abuse as defined in KCSIE. - Physical Abuse - Emotional Abuse - Sexual Abuse - Neglect